riccardocadei/CRE/paper.md

 # Summary

 In health and social sciences, it is critically important to identify subgroups of the study population where a treatment has notable heterogeneity in the causal effects with respect to the average treatment effect.
 The bulk of heterogeneous treatment effect (HTE) literature focuses on two major tasks [@dwivedi2020stable]: (i) estimating HTEs by examining the conditional average treatment effect (CATE); (ii) discovering subgroups of a population characterized by HTE.
-Several methodologies have already been proposed for both the tasks, but providing interpretability in the results is still an open challenge.
+Several methodologies have been proposed for both tasks, but providing interpretability in the results is still an open challenge.
 Interpretability is a non-mathematical concept, yet it is often defined as the degree to which a human can understand the cause of a decision [@kim2016examples], [@miller2018explanation], [@lakkaraju2016interpretable], [@wang2022causal].
-Honest Causal Tree [@athey2016] fits perfectly this definition, but despite its high interpretability, it tends to be highly unstable and to find an oversimplified representation of treatment heterogeneity.
-To accommodate these shortcomings, [@bargagli2023causal] proposed Causal Rule Ensemble, a new method for HTE characterization in terms of decision rules, via an extensive exploration of heterogeneity patterns by an ensemble-of-trees approach, enforcing high stability in the discovery. `CRE` is a R Package providing a flexible implementation of Causal Rule Ensemble algorithm.
+Honest Causal Tree [@athey2016] fits this definition perfectly, but despite its high interpretability, it tends to be highly unstable and to find an oversimplified representation of treatment heterogeneity.
+To accommodate these shortcomings, [@bargagli2023causal] proposed Causal Rule Ensemble, a new method for HTE characterization in terms of decision rules, via an extensive exploration of heterogeneity patterns by an ensemble-of-trees approach, enforcing high stability in the discovery. `CRE` is an R Package providing a flexible implementation of the Causal Rule Ensemble algorithm.

 # Algorithm

-Causal Rule Ensemble relies on the Treatment Effect linear decomposition assumption, characterizing the Conditional Average Treatment Effect (CATE) by $M+1$ distint contributions:
+Causal Rule Ensemble relies on the Treatment Effect linear decomposition assumption, characterizing the Conditional Average Treatment Effect (CATE) by $M+1$ distinct contributions:
 $$\tau(\boldsymbol{x}) = \mathbb{E}[\tau_i | X_i=\boldsymbol{x}] = \bar{\tau} + \sum_{m=1}^M \alpha_m \cdot r_m(\boldsymbol{x})$$
-where $\bar{\tau}$ is the Average Treatment Effect (ATE), and for each $m$ in $\{1,...,M\}, $r_m$ is an interpretable decision rules characterzing a specific subset of the covariate space and $\alpha_m$ is the corresponding Additive Average Treatment Effect.
+where $\bar{\tau}$ is the Average Treatment Effect (ATE), and for each $m$ in $\{1,..., M\}$, $r_m$ is an interpretable decision rule characterizing a specific subset of the covariate space, and $\alpha_m$ is the corresponding Additive Average Treatment Effect.
-`CRE` procedure is divided in two steps, discovery and estimation, and each observation is used for only one of the two steps (honest splitting).
+`CRE` procedure is divided into two steps, discovery and estimation, and each observation is used for only one of the two steps (honest splitting).
 During the discovery step, `CRE` retrieves the $M$ decision rules characterizing the heterogeneity in the treatment effect.
-A set of candidate decision rules is extracted by an ensemble of trees trained by a fit-the-fit procedure to model some Individual Treatment Effect (ITE) estimates, and among these only a simple and robust subset of rules is selected for the linear decomposition by the Stability Selection algorithm via LASSO.
+A set of candidate decision rules is extracted by an ensemble of trees trained by a fit-the-fit procedure to model some Individual Treatment Effect (ITE) estimates, and among these, only a simple and robust subset of rules is selected for the linear decomposition by the Stability Selection algorithm via LASSO.
 During the estimation step, `CRE` estimates the ATE and AATEs, by the normal equations to model some ITE estimates.
-In both the steps `CRE` is agnostic with respect to method used for ITE estimation.
+In both steps, `CRE` is agnostic concerning the method used for ITE estimation.

 # Usage